Some frustrating questions on dimensions of products of posets: Our main result, and some consequences

 Then for any $\!n\!$-tuple of chains $(C_j)_{j\in n}$ we have

 \end{theorem}

-\begin{proof} For notational simplicity, we may assume all the $C_j$ are equal to a common chain $C,$ and that $\bigcup_{j\in n} M_j = \bigcup_{i\in d} T_i.$ Indeed, given structures as in the statement of the theorem, we may embed all the $C_j$ in a common chain $C,$ and if we prove~\eqref{d.main} with the $C_j$ all replaced by $C,$ this will imply the same inequality for the original choices of $C_j.$ Likewise, if we enlarge some of the $M_j$ (still keeping them disjoint) so that their union becomes the whole set $\bigcup_{i\in d} T_i,$ then the hypothesis about comparable pairs of elements $p \leq p'$ that was assumed for the original choices of $M_j$ remains true for these enlarged~sets.
+\begin{proof} For notational simplicity, we may assume all the $C_j$ are equal to a common chain $C,$ and that $\bigcup_{j\in n} M_j = \bigcup_{i\in d} T_i.$ Indeed, given structures as in the statement of the theorem, we may embed all the $C_j$ in a common chain $C,$ and if we prove~\eqref{d.main} with the $C_j$ all replaced by $C,$ this will imply the same inequality for the original choices of $C_j.$ Likewise, if we enlarge some of the $M_j$ (still keeping them disjoint) so that their union becomes the whole set $\bigcup_{i\in d} T_i,$ then the hypothesis about pairs of elements $p<p'$ assumed for the original choices of $M_j$ remains true.
+So let us make those assumptions.

 To obtain~\eqref{d.main}, we need an embedding of the poset on the left-hand side, which we can now write $P\times C^n,$ in a product of $d$ chains $T'_i$ $(i\in d).$ For this purpose we define

 Also, since the $M_j$ $(j\in n)$ partition $\bigcup_{i\in d} T_i,$ we can set the notation